-Most women who get breast cancer have no known risk factors and no history of the disease in their families.
-There are things you can do to can help lower your breast cancer risk.
+- Most women who gets breast cancer have no known risk factors and no history of the disease in their families.

-•Most breast cancers are found in women who are 50 years old or older, but breast cancer also affects younger women.
-About 10% of all new cases of breast cancer in the United States are found in women younger than 45 years of age (CDC, 2019).
+- Most breast cancers are found in women who are 50 years old or older, but breast cancer also affects younger women.

 - Although breast cancer screening cannot prevent breast cancer, it can help find breast cancer early, when it is easier to treat.
 Talk to your doctor about breast cancer screening.